Sai-Prabhav/Games-in-Python/README.md

 # Games in Python
-Games made only using Python
+These are the games made only using Python